 1. Be a role model

 Modeling sharing in front of the child is essential.
 They usually tend to imitate what they observe and see in their environment.
 Set an example by demonstrating it.
-Let them know you share your books with your friends and give away your old clothes to the needy.
+Let them know you share your books with your friends and give away your old clothes and toys to the needy.
+Also, share snacks with family members in front of them.
 Throw light on simple actions and act as a role model for your children.

 2. Teach the concept of taking turns